Academic Terms and Definitions

 • Marketing Management

-• European Studies
+• Culture and Technology Studies

-A Semester is an academic period of twelve weeks.
-U of G offers three semesters of study: Fall (September to December), Winter (January to April), and Summer (May to August).
+A semester is an academic period of twelve weeks.
+U of G offers three semesters of study: fall (September to December), winter (January to April), and summer (May to August).